Adolph Douai: Early years

-Karl Daniel Adolph Douai was born February 22, 1819, in Altenburg, Thuringia, in the Duchy of Saxon-Altenburg, the son of a school teacher.
+Karl Daniel Adolf Douai was born in Altenburg, Thuringia, on February 22, 1819, to Carl Eduard and Eleanora Douai.
 The Douai family was of French extraction, having fled to Dresden after the fall of the French Revolution.

-The Douai family was poor and Adolph went to work at the age of 8.
-Nevertheless, as a boy he was well educated, graduating from the Altenburg Gymnasium and the University of Leipzig, where he studied philology and history.
+Douai's family was poor and he went to work at the age of 8.
 He worked variously in his boyhood years as a newsboy, as an assistant to his father in teaching peasant children, as a crocheter of home manufactured wollen shawls, among other small jobs.
 Douai was poorly nourished as a child and short of stature, standing just 4 ft 8 in tall at age 19.

+Douai graduated from the Altenburg Gymnasium elementary school and gymnasium in Altenburg and studied philology and history at the University of Leipzig from 1838 to 1841.
+He wanted to continue his education at the University of Jena, but was unable to afford it.
+After working as a private tutor in Russia he was able to pass the examination at the University of Dorpat, receiving the titles of doctor and professor.

 While at university, Douai found the stipends insufficient and therefore sought to supplement his income by writing.
 In a short autobiography published at the time of his death, Douai claimed to have authored several novels and two theological papers during his undergraduate years.

-Following his graduation from the University of Leipzig, Douai sought admission to the University of Jena as a student of philosophy and pedagogy.
-He was denied admission, however, and was forced to enter the workforce to earn enough money to study as a paying student.
-Douai took a job as a private tutor in Russia as the most lucrative course of employment during this interval.
-As he sought to be married to Baroness Agnes von Beust and faced a 2-year deadline for obtaining permanent employment placed upon him by her family, Douai instead took and passed imperial examinations at the University of Dorpat, which entitled him to the title of Doctor and enabled his employment by the government of Russia.

-Douai married Baroness Agnes von Beust on September 26, 1843, in the city of Königsberg.
-Together they eventually had ten children.
+Douai married Baroness Agnes von Beust, with whom he had ten children, on September 26, 1843, in the city of Königsberg.

 Life in Russia had a radicalizing impact upon Douai and after 5 years in the country he returned to his native Altenburg, convinced that a revolution for constitutional and democratic government was in the wings.
 There he bought a building and hired assistants and established a private preparatory school.

-With the coming of the Revolutions of 1848, Douai helped organize clubs for workers and students and took an active part in the political movement, sitting as a member of the revolutionary Landtag of Saxe-Altenberg.
+Returning to Altenburg in 1846, Douai established a private secondary school that focused on natural sciences and modern languages. during the Revolutions of 1848 Douai helped organize clubs for workers and students and took an active part in the political movement, sitting as a member of the revolutionary Landtag of Saxe-Altenberg.
 His political activity brought him to the attention of the government of Saxony, which arrested him and charged him with high treason and rioting in the summer of 1848.
 Douai prevailed on the charge of treason but was nevertheless sentenced to one year in prison on three of the counts against him, a result which forced him to close his school and disburse its property.
+Das ABC des Sozialismus, a 94-page book by Douai, was published in Altenburg in 1851.